AhmedSeemalK/Enterprise-Inference/ida/README.md

 # Inference as a Service Deployment Automation
-This automates the setup, reset, and update of a Kubernetes cluster with Inference as a Service using Ansible playbooks.
-It includes functions for setting up   environment, installing Kubernetes, deploying various components (e.g., Habana AI Operator, Ingress NGINX Controller, Keycloak, APISIX), and managing models and worker nodes.
+   This automates the setup, reset, and update of a Inference as Service kubernetes cluster using playbooks.
+It includes functions for setting up
+environment, deploying various components
+   - Kubernetes
+   - Habana AI Operator
+   - Ingress NGINX Controller
+   - Keycloak
+   - APISIX
+   - Model Deployments

 # Table of Contents
 1. [Inference as a Service Deployment Automation](#inference-as-a-service-deployment-automation)